Why Are Rats In Your Kitchen?

 Holes in Floors and Walls

-Gaps in the external walls are very common, especially where old pipes have been removed.
+Gaps in the external walls are prevalent, especially where old pipes have been removed.
 This leaves behind unsealed holes open to the elements and rats.

 Gaps Under Doors